txdat/notes/obsidian/engineering/system-design/distributed-system-practitioners.md

 - vertical splitting
 	- multiple tables with fewer columns
 - horizontal splitting (sharding)
-	- stores a percentage of rows of initial tables -> potential for loss of transaction sematics
+	- stores a percentage of rows of initial tables -> potential for loss of transaction semantics
 	- range partitioning
 	- hash partitioning
 	- consistent hashing